vandarpay/cashier/README.md

 Vandar Cashier package registers its own database migration directory, so remember to migrate your database after installing the package.

-The Vandar Cashier migrations will add a table to your database to store your authentication in the database.
-It will make your access to authentication values easier
+The Vandar Cashier migrations will add 2 tables into your database to save:
+1. Your authentication data (for easy access to authentication data)
+2. All transaction data that you get from Vandar response (For a detailed review of all transactions)

 At first you need to publish the migrations by using `vendor:publish` artisan command and then migrate it: